ajnx/AlanOnTheInternet.com/about.md

 permalink: /about/
 ---

 Hello!
+I'm Alan.
 Welcome to my website.

+🚧 It's under construction right now.
+I'm just getting started.

+You can follow or contact me on [Mastodon](https://mastodon.online/@alan)

 You can find this and other projects of mine on [GitHub](https://github.com/ajnx).

-You can follow or contact me on [Mastodon](https://mastodon.online/@Alan)
+(I'm tidying up there too.)